vamsicherukuri/ado-gh-migration/scripts-overview.md

 Migrating from **Azure DevOps (ADO)** to **GitHub Enterprise (GHE)** is a complex undertaking that requires careful planning, execution, and validation.
 While manual migration is possible for a handful of repositories, organizations with dozens or hundreds of repositories need an automated, repeatable, and traceable approach.

-This article marks the **first installment in a detailed series** introducing the **ADO2GH Migration PowerShell Scripts** - a **collection of modular automation scripts** purpose-built to simplify, orchestrate, and validate each stage of the migration journey, from initial preparation to final post-migration checks.
+This article introducing the **ADO2GH Migration PowerShell Scripts** - a **collection of modular automation scripts** purpose-built to simplify, orchestrate, and validate each stage of the migration journey, from initial preparation to final post-migration checks.

 ---